pyinstaller/pyinstaller/doc/source/Manual.rst

 To find these hidden imports,
 set the ``-v`` flag (`Getting Python's Verbose Imports`_ above).

-Once you know what they are, you collect the needed modules with a hook file: `Using Hook Files`_ below.
+Once you know what they are, you add the needed modules to the bundle using the ``--hidden-import=`` command option, by editing the spec file, or with a hook file: `Using Hook Files`_ below.

 Extending a Package's ``__path__``